Kobby6-lang/Dino-Game/README.md

 Make a private void called OnEnable and Animate.

-Add in frame ++ to animate to increase the frame rate.
+Add in frame ++ to yanimate to increase the frame rate.

-Then add in if statement saying check if the frame is greater or equal to sprites length then return to zero.
+Then add in if statement saying check if the frame is greater or equal to sprites length then return to zero and start again.

 Then Add in another if statement making sure that the frame will stay in bounds of the array.